Best Towns to Buy a Home Near Boston in 2026 Local Realtor Guide

 Somerville: Trendy and Walkable

 Somerville has transformed into one of the most sought-after Massachusetts suburbs.
-Known for its arts scene, diverse dining, and walkable neighborhoods, it attracts young professionals and creatives.
+Known for its arts scene, wide-ranging dining, and walkable neighborhoods, it draws strong buyer interest.
 The housing market is competitive but offers condos, townhouses, and single-family homes.

 Commute: 10-15 minutes by subway or bus to Boston.